Human Services assistance programs Tarrant County.

 Low-income families, the homeless, unemployed and others will get help from Human Services in Tarrant County as well as the Texas HHSC office.
 Together they offer government assistance such as TANF or SNAP food stamp benefits, help with burials or funerals, homeless prevention, free Medicaid insurance and more.
 Find public assistance from Tarrant County Human Services and applications.

-The county can help low income families and individuals access several different public and government assistance programs.
-Most of the Tarrant County social services revolve around health care, food stamps, and financial assistance for families with children.
-Residents can work with a case manager to learn about these public assistance programs and can get assistance applying for help.
+The county can help low income families, seniors and the disabled access several different public and government benefit programs.
+Most of the Tarrant County human social services revolve around health care, food stamps or EBT cards, and financial assistance as well as free grant money for families with children.
+Residents can work with a case manager from Human Services as well as HHSC to learn about these public assistance programs and can get assistance applying for help.

 There can be some exemptions provided, which will be for adults ages 60 and older, children under age 19, people needed at home to provide care for an ill or disabled household member, single parents or relatives caring for a child under age one, individuals with temporary or permanent disabilities, single grandparents, applicants aged 50 and older who are caring for a child under age three, or pregnant women unable to work.

 Funeral and burial help is provided to the indigent and very low-income.
 This is a last resort when all other options have failed.
 The county partners with UNT Health Science Center’s Willed Body Program to provide cremation services that also combine donations.
 As, the funeral program is a last option, and call 817-304-3763.
 Learn more on help with funeral costs from a charity.

 Additional financial help from Tarrant County Health and Human Services is available.
 This includes Homeless Prevention, short term grants or loans for people waiting on their first paycheck from a new job, gas cards for a new job, and public assistance for those with a life threatening illness.